beanburger/the_literature/CONTENTS.md

  - [conjuctivitis](../master/conjunctivitis.md)
 ---
 **REVIEWS**
- - [16Mar20_Seah_Ocular Immunology and Inflammation:"Can the Coronavirus Disease 2019 (COVID-19)
+ - [16Mar20_Ocular Immunology and Inflammation: "Can the Coronavirus Disease 2019 (COVID-19)
 Affect the Eyes?
-A Review of Coronaviruses and
-Ocular Implications in Humans and Animals"](https://www.tandfonline.com/doi/pdf/10.1080/09273948.2020.1738501)
+A Review of Coronaviruses and Ocular Implications in Humans and Animals"](https://www.tandfonline.com/doi/pdf/10.1080/09273948.2020.1738501)
 ---
 **OTHER VIRAL EPIDEMICS**
  - pandemics